-Make a Puppet Theater
+Make a Puppet Theater Activity

 Set the stage for a series of fun-filled puppet shows with your preschooler by transforming an ordinary cardboard box into a one-of-a-kind, box theater!
 This puppet theater is a great way to spend quality time with your child while creating a useful play set.
 Work together in the creation of a stage, scenery, puppets, and storyline inspired by a favorite character, book, or movie.
 For an added lesson, re-purpose everyday household objects for the art materials used to emphasize being environmentally aware.

 - Packing tape, or other strong tape

 - Turn the box upside down.
 Make sure that the opening is on the bottom.

 - Ask your child to trace a line around the top half of the box on the front side.
 Extend this line across the center of the box.